Black Annis

-Black Annis (also known as Black Agnes or Black Anna) is a bogeyman figure in English folklore.
+Black Annis (also known as Black Agnes or Black Anna) is a bogeywoman figure in English folklore.
 She is imagined as a blue-faced hag or witch with iron claws and a taste for human flesh (especially children).
 She is said to haunt the countryside of Leicestershire, living in a cave in the Dane Hills with a great oak tree at the entrance.

 She is said to venture out at night looking for unsuspecting children and lambs to eat, then tanning their skins by hanging them on a tree before wearing them around her waist.
 She would reach inside houses to snatch people.
 Legend has it that she used her iron claws to dig her cave out of the side of a sandstone cliff, making herself a home there which is known as Black Annis' Bower Close.
 The legend led to parents warning their children that Black Annis would get them if they did not behave.
 She was also known to hide in the branches of her oak tree waiting to leap upon unsuspecting prey.

-Other traditions stated that when she ground her teeth people could hear her, giving them time to bolt their doors and keep away from the window.
+Other traditions stated that when she ground her teeth people could hear her, giving them time to bolt their doors and to keep away from the window.
 It is said that cottages in Leicestershire were purposely built with small windows so that Black Annis could only get a single arm inside.
-When she howled she could be heard 5 mi away, then the cottagers would fasten skins across the window and place protective herbs above it to keep themselves safe.
+When she howled, she could be heard 5 mi away, then the cottagers would fasten skins across the window and place protective herbs above it to keep themselves safe.